fazercaso/core-js-enumerable-methods/README.md

-# Ruby Drill: Enumerable Methods
+# Java Drill: Enumerable Methods

 ## Summary
 When programming we often work with collections of objects: an array of phone numbers, a list of names, a set of GPS coordinates, etc.